briatte/srqm/Programs/README.md

 # SRQM: Programs

+This document lists the programs included with the [Statistical Reasoning and Quantitative Methods](http://f.briatte.org/teaching/quanti/) (SRQM) course run at Sciences Po by François Briatte and Ivaylo Petev.

-The folder contains some teaching utilities:
+The `Programs` folder contains the following teaching utilities:

 - the `packages_required` command to check for the existence of commands installed through additional packages
 - the `proper_labels` commands to capitalize the first letters of variable labels
 - the `srqm` utilities to set up a computer for the course by following the instructions in the [README](https://github.com/briatte/srqm/blob/master/README.md) file of the `SRQM` folder
 - the `tsst` command to export summary statistics tables as tab-separated values

 All commands were written to assist [students](http://f.briatte.org/teaching/quanti/) in completing their research projects.
+The rest of this file describes all commands in more detail than necessary to run them in class.

+* * *

 ## `packages_required`